dftbplus/recipes/docs/interfaces/ase/sockets/sockets.rst

       }
     }

+For the full input file assembled from the code snippets shown here, please consult the archive, whose location is stated at the begin of the section.

 Geometry and main script
 ------------------------
-The geometry used is a simple water cluster, whose location is specified in the main script (`GEO_PATH`)::
+The geometry used is a simple water molecule, whose location is specified in the main script (`GEO_PATH`)::

     3  C